THEVAPERSGUIDE

 Why This Matters

-On traditional batteries, you click through voltage settings and try to remember which LED color means what.
-The Inspector eliminates that guesswork entirely.
-When I switch from a thin live resin cart to a thick distillate, I can dial in the exact voltage I want and confirm it on screen.
+With traditional batteries, you click through voltage settings and try to remember which LED color means what.
+The Inspector kills that guesswork.
+When I switch from a thin live resin cart to a thick distillate, I dial in the exact voltage I want and confirm it on screen.

-The puff counter serves multiple purposes.
-Track daily consumption, monitor cartridge usage, or just satisfy curiosity about your habits.
-It's the kind of feature you don't know you want until you have it.
+The puff counter is more useful than it sounds.
+Track daily consumption, monitor how fast you're going through a cartridge, or just satisfy curiosity about your habits.
+It's one of those features you don't know you want until you have it.

 Features Deep Dive